MoserMichael/zipit/README.md

-# The curious case of the zip in the night-time
+# The curious incident of the zip in the night-time

 Python has a [zip function](https://www.w3schools.com/python/ref_func_zip.asp)  that takes two lists and produces an iterator for walking over the list of pairs from both lists.